-All Nova Scotians who want a vaccination should be able to get their first shot by late June, chief medical officer of health Dr. Robert Strang announced on April 9.
+All Nova Scotians who want a vaccination should be able to get their first shot by late June, chief medical officer of health Dr. Robert Strang announced April 9.
 The original target was September.

+Prior to the changes announced Friday, vaccination appointments were limited to people aged 70 and over.
 As well, the Oxford-AstraZeneca vaccine is still available for those 55 to 64 years old.

 The province is also planning to use mobile van clinics to vaccinate about 900 people who work at or use homeless shelters in the Halifax area.